Why is Volunteering Important? ‘Cause You’re the Cause

 If by any chance you get to volunteer outside of your country, this gives you an opportunity to travel.
 Traveling is one of the best ways to see the many and diverse cultures across the globe.
 For those curious enough about other cultures, you might pick a foreign tongue, too.

-On more than one occasion, volunteering has helped volunteers get out of their comfort zone and boost their self-confidence.
-If you are struggling with your self-confidence this is your best shot.
+On more than one occasion, volunteers are able to get out of their comfort zone and boost their self-confidence.
 By taking the challenges offered by volunteer organizations such as leadership roles and initiatives, most volunteers have managed to improve their self-confidence.

 The job market is quite competitive, and a degree or certificate alone is not enough to get you through the doors of employment.
 Building your career options gives you an opportunity to answer that burning question; why is it important for my career?

-As mentioned earlier, volunteering does not have to be for the young and students in need of boosting their GPA scores.
-Most retirees struggle when it comes to the volunteering topic.
-They do not know whether to stick to their professional skills or to pick up other volunteering activities.
+Most retirees struggle when it comes to choosing the right field.
+They do not know whether to stick to their professional skills or to pick up other activities.
 Make the wrong choice and your actions will not benefit anyone- not even yourself.